Add Bootstrap to an Angular application

 Examples

-Let's test this again by adding an alert panel to a component template:
+Test it by dropping an alert panel into a component template:

 <alert type="success">